5th year of World Happiness Day.

 Could it be possible that when we want a perfect life we seem to get more unhappy?

 Could it be possible that no diet seems to make us happy if we are being honest?

 Could it be possible that when we demand more from life, we become unhappy?

 Could it be possible that when we get glued to the TV things are not happy happy?

 Could it be possible that our social media Internet distractions are making us unhappy?

 Could it be possible that what is missing is a real Recipe for Life?

 Could it be possible that we need to start to Get Real and Get Honest?

-Could it be possible that we need a Passport to Get Real for starters?
+Could it be possible that we need a Passport to Get Real?